TsionMelesee/BloodLink/README.md

-# BloodLink - Blood Donation Platform
+# BloodLink - A Blood Donation Platform

-A web application connecting blood donors with hospitals and those in need of blood transfusions.
+A web application connecting blood donors with hospitals in ethiopia and those in need of blood transfusions.
 This platform simplifies the process of finding donors and requesting blood in emergencies.

 ## ✨ Features